Popular US sitcom The Big Bang Theory will run for another three series, the show’s network has confirmed.

 "We’re proud to work with and showcase the incredible talents of Chuck Lorre, Steve Molaro and this amazing cast every week."

-The cast of The Big Bang Theory in a still from the show Co-creator Chuck Lorre's other hit comedy, Two and a Half Men, starring Ashton Kutcher in Charlie Sheen's former role, is expected to be extended, as are his other shows Mike and Molly and Mom.
+Co-creator Chuck Lorre's other hit comedy, Two and a Half Men, starring Ashton Kutcher in Charlie Sheen's former role, is expected to be extended, as are his other shows Mike and Molly and Mom.